 Vocabulary and Language Proficiency

 There is a direct correlation between vocabulary and language proficiency.
 The more vocabulary one can actively use, the easier and better it will be for you to express your ideas in both spoken and written English.
-Acquisition and use of vocabulary in all languages such as English are important for all speakers, but especially for the non-native learner who wants to advance from beginning to intermediate or advanced proficiency.
+Acquisition and use of vocabulary in all languages such as English are important for all speakers, but especially for the non-native learner who wants to advance from beginner to intermediate or advanced proficiency.
 This article first examines some facts about English language words, and then gives tips on how to improve your vocabulary.

 English Language Facts

 Did you know that English has the most number of words in any language in the world?
 Although the English language has over 600,000 words, the average educated person knows only 20,000 to varying degrees.
 Furthermore, the common person has a deep knowledge of merely 5,000-6,000 words.
 Did you also know that English is actually not one language, but a combination of German, French, and Latin?
 Finally, not many people are aware that the top five percent wealthiest Americans are also the people who have the largest vocabularies.

 Classes of Words in English

 There are basically three classes of words in English: every day vernacular words borrowed from German; literary words which are French and Latin-based and from other languages; and specialized words used in the sciences, technology, and other academic disciplines.
 Let's take a look at examples of these three classes of words and where we acquire them.

 1. Words Borrowed From German

 English was originally only a dialect of German called Old English.
 Common daily concrete words in the spoken language such as a house, bread, school, sister, and water are Germanic-based and makeup 80 percent of a native speaker's speech.
 These are the first words learned by both native and non-native speakers of English, and they are acquired and reinforced through speaking.

 2. Literary Words French and Latin Based and Acquired From Other Languages